magnusdv/pedtools/README.md

 ## Introduction

-The goal of pedtools is to provide a lightweight, but comprehensive tool set for creating, manipulating and visualizing pedigrees with or without marker data.
+The goal of **pedtools** is to provide a lightweight, but comprehensive tool set for creating, manipulating and visualizing pedigrees with or without marker data.
 Common pedigree structures are quickly produced with tailor-made functions, while a range of utilities enable modifications like adding or removing individuals, extracting subsets, loop breaking, and merging pedigrees.
 The plotting functionality is imported from the [kinship2](https://CRAN.R-project.org/package=kinship2) package.

-pedtools is a continuation of the [paramlink](https://CRAN.R-project.org/package=paramlink) package, which is no longer actively developed.
+**pedtools** is a continuation of the [paramlink](https://CRAN.R-project.org/package=paramlink) package, which is no longer actively developed.

 ## Installation

-To get pedtools, install from CRAN as follows:
+To get **pedtools**, install from CRAN as follows:

 ``` r
 install.packages("pedtools")